Cover photo for Dr. Jagaveerabhadra Rao Nulu's Obituary

 Dr. Jagaveerabhadra Rao Nulu, age 83, died peacefully early Sunday morning, April 27, 2025, with his son, Raviteja Nulu by his side, in Austin, Texas.
 He was comforted by all four of his children and close family in the days before his passing.

 Jagaveerabhadra, lovingly referred to as "J.R.," "Nulu Rao," or "Jaga," was born on August 20, 1941, in the small village of Utrumilli, Andhra Pradesh, India, to Subbamma Nulu and Veerabhadra Nulu.
 His family were weavers of cotton by trade, and with basic means typical of village life at that time.
-He experienced hardship early in life with the death of two siblings and his father to malaria.
-With immense perseverance and his family’s support, he excelled in his studies and completed an undergraduate education at Bombay University in 1962.
+He experienced hardship early in life with the death of two siblings and his father to Hepatitis B. With immense perseverance and his family’s support, he excelled in his studies.
+He earned admission to the very elite Pharmacy Institute, Bombay University, which was awarded to only one student per state and was entirely merit based.
+After graduation he worked at a British pharmaceutical company in their research and formulation division.
+Two of his products are still in market in India today.

 Jaga founded Trinity Chemical Corporation, which operated first out of San Antonio and then in Austin.
 He conducted cancer and pain-relief research initiatives, which led to his invention of several patented products.